comp426-2022-fall/a99-team-17/README.md

 6. Click on it again to uncross it
 7. Click three times to delete the task
 8. Click log out button to log out
-9. Navigate to account info to delete page
+9. Navigate to account info to delete

 ## Dependencies
 <li> better-sqlite3 - v8.0.0